When Essential Workers Earn Less Than The Jobless: 'We Put The Country On Our Back'

 The Facebook group "Give Essential Workers Essential Pay" drew nearly 4,000 members in a matter of weeks: cashiers and bus drivers, pharmacy technicians and sanitation workers, welders and machinists.
 They post pictures of the thank-you gifts their companies have sent them: hats, bracelets, T-shirts and gift cards.

 "We got videos from our employer saying thank you.
 We got musicians from the Grammys, or whatever, saying thank you. ...
-If we're so thanked and so important, why don't they write a bill for us?" says Nick Stone, an essential worker at a Nevada plant that supplies rocks and other construction material for roadways and housing.
+If we're so thanked and so important, why don't they write a bill for us?" says Nick Stone, an essential worker at a Nevada plant that supplies rock and other material for roadway, housing and other construction projects.

 "Think about the coal miners that go underground and risk their lives, and why their wages are increased compared to a surface miner," says Stone, a longtime miner.
 "This pandemic was the same thing.
 We [essential workers] let everybody stay at home, and we put the country on our back to carry it. ...
 But we didn't choose to do this.
 This was asked of us."